 • Oil: A little vegetable oil or some extra virgin olive oil is perfect for searing the chicken.

 • Cheese: Use a good melting cheese.
-I like a good full fat cheddar cheese but you can use a Mexican blend or a milder creamy cheese, like gouda.
+I like a good full fat tasty cheddar cheese but you can use a Mexican blend or a milder creamy cheese, like gouda.
 These all melt lovely.
 You could also combine cheddar and mozzarella to get that winning combo of flavour and smooth, gooey melted cheese.
 Please DON’T use pre-shredded cheese.
 They are usually coated in additives to stop it sticking and doesn’t melt as smoothly.
 It’s always best to shred the cheese yourself.

 How to make salsa chicken